mjdarby/Fic/Readme.md

 - set\_text\_style - Fixed Pitch..?
 This is a terminal application, so we don't really get a choice

 ### Opcodes remaining for v5 - ordered by perceived difficulty
-- set_font - only because we don't have a choice in the terminal
 - set_colour
 - scan_table (form operand)
 - tokenise